Anyone who isn’t watching Mythic Quest on Apple TV definitely should be… because Mythic Quest Backstory! Is Another Masterpiece.

 Both episodes, but Backstory in particular is a truly incredible mini-movie that does more in a little over twenty minutes than most films do in over two hours – like much of Mythic Quest it explores the difficulty in the creative process, and the sacrifices people make along the way, and yet there’s kind of a happy ending to this one, and a touching follow up in the next episode only adds to that.

 And just like with Dark Quiet Death, which came with a companion website that let you play the game, “Backstory!”
 Has an audiobook short story, narrated by C.W Longbottom, with a foreword and afterword by Iann Grimm.
-Thanks to anyone who has made it this far into my ramblings – if you liked the video please like and subscribe to the channel for lots more Mythic Quest and pop culture content, and let me know your thoughts on Mythic Quest Season 2 in the comments below.
+Thanks to anyone who has made it this far into my ramblings – if you liked the Mythic Quest Backstory!
+Is Another Masterpiece please like and subscribe to the channel for lots more Mythic Quest and pop culture content, and let me know your thoughts on Mythic Quest Season 2 in the comments below.